 We maintain contacts within the animal welfare community that sometimes enable us to transfer animals to other shelters and rescue groups with more potential adopters.
 When an animal is not able to be placed for adoption due to complex medical or behavior issues, we may transfer the pet to an appropriate breed-specific rescue organization in order to more quickly facilitate an adoption.
 We use creative placement options, such as barn placement for cats unable to live indoors, and home hospice placement for terminally ill animals.

 Unfortunately, we do sometimes see animals suffering from a wide range of injuries, illnesses and behavioral problems that limit their chance of adoption.
 While we do our best to treat them, there are times when humanely administered euthanasia is the most compassionate and responsible course for the animal’s well-being and for public safety.
-By way of example, in 2017, we euthanized 2 animals for advanced cancer, and in 2018 we euthanized 3 animals for extreme and dangerous aggression.
+By way of example, in 2017, we euthanized just 2 animals for advanced cancer, and in 2018 we euthanized 9 animals for issues ranging from advanced illness to extreme and dangerous aggression.
 When we must euthanize an animal, it is truly a last resort, and it is done with compassion, respect and care by highly-trained veterinarians.

 We believe that through careful evaluation, we will make the decision that is in the best interest of each animal and the community.
 This means that, sadly, there will be some for whom euthanasia is the most compassionate solution.
 In the very rare instances when this becomes necessary, we choose to be thoughtful, responsible, humane, and caring.

 Copyright © 2018 Scituate Animal Shelter - All Rights Reserved.